microsoft/TypeScript-Website/packages/documentation/copy/en/reference/ESM Support for Node.md

 For the last few years, Node.js has been working to support running ECMAScript modules (ESM).
 This has been a very difficult feature to support, since the foundation of the Node.js ecosystem is built on a different module system called CommonJS (CJS).

-Seamless tooling between the two runtime environments brings large challenges, with many new features to juggle;
+Interoperating between the two module systems brings large challenges, with many new features to juggle;
-however, support for ESM in Node.js is now implemented in Node.js 12 and later, and the dust has begun to settle.
+however, support for ESM in Node.js is now implemented in Node.js, and the dust has begun to settle.

 That's why TypeScript brings two new `module` and `moduleResolution` settings: `node16` and `nodenext`.